ga-curriculum/github-collaboration/collaborator-method-cheat-sheet/README.md

 - **Create a new branch**: Do this if you are ready to start working on a new feature.
 - **Checkout an existing feature branch**: Do this if you have paused work on a feature and still have more work to do with it.

-> ⚠️ Do not do either of these right now, the below notes are just a quick reference if you need to come back to this material.

 See the sections below for more details on what action to take for each path.